jacobcantwell/amazon-lightsail-minecraft/README.md

 ## Delete an Amazon Lightsail Instance

+*Deleting this instance will permanently destroy it, including all of its data.
+Make sure you have created a manual snapshot of your instance before deleting.*

 If you delete your Lightsail instance before the end of the month, AWS will charge you a prorated cost, based on the total number of hours that you used your Lightsail instance.
-Deleting this instance will permanently destroy it, including all of its data.

 * Open the Amazon Lightsail management console
+* Select the `Delete` tab
+* Select `Delete instance`
+* Select `Yes, delete`

+You still be charged for unattached resources if you do not delete them such as as the Static IP address and also for snapshot storage.

+### Delete a Static IP address

+* Open the Amazon Lightsail management console
+* Select the `Networking` tab
+* Select the name of your static up instance.
+You should see a message `This static IP is not attached to an instance.`
+* Select the `Delete` tab
+* Select `Delete static IP`
+* Select `Yes, delete`

 ## Restore an Amazon Lightsail Snapshot

+* Open the Amazon Lightsail management console
+* Select the `Snapshots` tab
+* Expand the arrow listing the number of snapshots that you created for your instance, you should see a list of snapshots ordered by their creation date
+* Select the three vertical dot menu button
+* Select `Create new instance`
+* Follow the steps above for `Setup a Windows Lightsail instance`